tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 This package will implement the JavaFX GUI application.

 I applied an MVC architectural pattern to design the `app` `package` since the GUI part of the application is minimal.
-Otherwise, I'd use MVP to design JavaFX desktop apps.
+Otherwise, I'd use MVP[^x] to design JavaFX desktop apps.
 I thought about it, but the tradeoff was remarkable since applying MVP for a basic GUI would imply an extra overhead for this article, and I can't burn readers with one of my in-house MVP[^x] libs [^x].

+[^x]: Or MVVM if possible

 [^x]: Notice that MVC is a poor old-school design, e.g., it uses concrete
     classes, unlike MVP, which is a bit better and relies on "contract"